 Samsung recently released the new smartphones of its flagship carrier series.
 The S series.
 Galaxy S10 is exactly what the people have been waiting for.
 It has turned all the expectations of people into reality.
 The phone has got great hardware, latest software, and brand new design.
 If you are into flashing custom firmware.
 There comes a point when you feel like you need to get back to stock and install stock firmware on Galaxy S10.
 This guide covers all the methods that can be used to install stock firmware on Galaxy S10.

 Samsung Galaxy S10 and S10 Plus come with the latest O infinity screen with a punch hole for the front camera.
 It features an almost edge to edge display screen.
 Which make this series stand out from the rest of the smartphones of this era.
 Although, smartphones of the Galaxy S10 series come with a hefty price tag.
 Considering the specs, hardware, and design.
 I believe the new S10 and S10 Plus is completely worth the price tag.
 Galaxy S9 series didn’t make much difference in the market but this latest series that consists of Galaxy S10, S10E, S10 Plus, and Galaxy Fold has made quite an impact on the customers.

 Galaxy S10 and S10+ have got three back cameras.
 Whereas, S10+ has a total of 5 cameras three on the back and two on the front.
 The S10E model has two cameras on the back and one on the front.
 These cameras feature live focus and a number of other cool features.
 I will be in a position to talk more about these cameras and their results once I get my hands on them.

 Why do you need to install stock firmware on Galaxy S10 or S10 Plus?

-There are a number of methods that can be used to install stock firmware on Galaxy S10 or S10 Plus.
+There are several methods that can be used to install stock firmware on Galaxy S10 or S10 Plus.
 I will be covering most of them.
 These methods can be handy for you if you intend to unroot your phone and go back to stock firmware.
 That will allows you to receive the OTA updates.